jonathanlurie/BLANK_PY/README.md

 - `src` must contain your python source files.
 - `lib` contains the external Python modules (from Pypi, Github...)
 - `test` you can place your test sources there

+## How does it work?
+When your code is in the `src` folder with `main.py`as entry point and your external module in the `lib` folder, just double click on `launcher.sh` to start the program.

 ## Platform